BagasDS009/Jubelio_API/README.md

 ---------------------------
 ---------------------------
 ### Test Case
-###### Open browser and get this link "https://bagas12.atlassian.net/projects/JUB?selectedItem=com.atlassian.plugins.atlassian-connect-plugin:com.xpandit.plugins.xray__testing-board" to open test case with jira
+###### Open browser and get this link [Test Case](https://bagas12.atlassian.net/projects/JUB?selectedItem=com.atlassian.plugins.atlassian-connect-plugin:com.xpandit.plugins.xray__testing-board) to open test case with jira

 ## By doing manual testing in Postman, with several Positive and Negative test cases such as.
 1. Login 		: 10 Test case